huawei-noah/bolt/README.md

 # Building Status

 Kinds of choices are provided for the compilation of bolt.
-Please choose the suitable choice depending on your environment.
+Please make a suitable choice depending on your environment.

 | target platform      | build command                                | Linux | Windows | MacOS |
 | -------------------- | -------------------------------------------- | ----- | ------- | ----- |